Math Day's Purpose

 In 2014 we will provide some travel support for schools whose one-way trip is 150 miles or more, in lieu of covering the costs of hotel rooms.
 Blocks of rooms at two hotels have been set up at the Math Day rate for schools to call-in and make their reservations and arrange payment.
 More information about the travel support available can be found in the registration site.

-Short tours of the UNL City Campus and Avery Hall, home of the Department of Mathematics, will be available at either 10:30 a.m. or between noon and 3 p.m.
+Short tours of the UNL City Campus and Avery Hall, home of the Department of Mathematics, will be available at 12:30 p.m.
 Sign-up information will come after your registration is complete.

 During the afternoon, students will have the opportunity to participate in mathematical games and puzzles and to visit with representatives from many of our science departments on campus.

-UNL Math Day, hosted by the UNL Department of Mathematics, will celebrate its 25th anniversary on Thursday, November 20, 2014, on the University of Nebraska-Lincoln City Campus.
-Join the more than 100 Nebraska high schools for a day of fast-paced mathematics.
+UNL Math Day, hosted by the UNL Department of Mathematics, celebrated its 25th anniversary on Thursday, November 20, 2014, on the University of Nebraska-Lincoln City Campus.
+More than 100 Nebraska high schools joined us for a day of fast-paced mathematics.
+In 2014, 1,506 students from 105 schools took the PROBE I exam.

 Math Day consists of one individual and two team mathematics competitions.
 All students participate in a multiple-choice, preliminary exam called PROBE I (Problems Requiring Original and Brilliant Effort).
 The top 40 students then move on to take the now famous essay exam called PROBE II.
 The PROBE top 10 Nebraska high school students (sum of PROBE I and II) are awarded a total of $34,000 in four-year scholarships to UNL.